box/wavectl/doc/Templating.md

 Converting json files into jsonnet templating language is a one time setup step for templates.
 It requires jsonnet lanuage know-how.
 In this example, the before and after json -\> jsonnet files would looke like this:

-# TODO: We need to add sed program execution to make the json files into jsonnet automatically.
+# TODO: We need to add sed calls to make the json files into jsonnet automatically.
+ALso we need to compile the resulting jsonnet file to make sure it is syntactically correct.

 ## Future Work.